AdobeDocs/dynamic-media-classic.en/help/using/quick-start-integrating-dmc-analytics.md

 ---
-title: "Quick Start: Integrate Adobe Dynamic Media Classic and Adobe Analytics"
+title: 'Quick Start: Integrate Adobe Dynamic Media Classic and Adobe Analytics'
 description: An introduction and Quick Start on how to integrate Adobe Dynamic Media Classic and Adobe Analytics.
 contentOwner: Rick Brough
 content-type: reference